ICE crackdowns intensify across Boston as sanctuary cities face Trump’s latest operation

 Kevin Lam, co-executive director with the Asian American Resource Workshop, a community group that works on immigration and other issues, said they have seen a “spike” in ICE activity, including five Vietnamese residents from a Boston neighborhood who were detained last week.

 He and other advocates said many immigrants have expressed fear about everyday tasks like picking up their kids at school and riding on public transportation.
-However, he said many are still attending work, with some at risk for detention who are also the primary caretakers of their families.
+However, he said many are still attending work, with some willing to risk being detained because they are the primary breadwinners for their families.

 "Many of them are like, ‘Yeah, it is a risk every day when I step out, but I need to work to be able to provide for my family,’” he said.